KDAB/kuesa-blender/README.md

 # Kuesa exporter and tools for Blender

+These instructions apply only if you are planning to use Blender 2.79

+From Blender 2.80 onward, the glTF exporter provided with Blender is to be used.

-The Kuesa exporter for Blender provides:
+The Kuesa exporter for Blender 2.79 provides:

 * glTF 2 export
 * Kuesa compatible PBR Materials export